Marjon de Vos – PI

 In addition to my research, I have worked in molecular diagnostics at the Hospital Dr. Luis Calvo Mackenna in Santiago, Chile, where I developed PCR protocols for SARS-CoV-2 detection and contributed to pediatric clinical diagnostics.
 Beyond science, I co-founded INFOMIGRA, an NGO dedicated to supporting vulnerable immigrant communities in Chile.
 Co-supervised by Alan Wolfe (Loyola Chicago).

-Lars ten Brinke – MSc student Working with Freya Darling Eriksen on the UTIr project.
+Saoirse Landers – MSc student RUG.
+Working with Freya Darling Eriksen on the UTIr project.

-Jennifer van der Sluis – MSc student (Wageningen University) Working with Pablo Gallardo on the UTIr project
+Andrew Monaghan – MSc student RUG.
+Working with Freya Darling Eriksen on the UTIr project.

 Past members